searchyxnoe/Word_level_slr/README.md

    Spoiler : I'm happy I advanced and learned so much due to restrained time, choice of dataset and poor data augmentation did not allow to achieve the ambition of val f1 > 95%, but I believe feasability of a true real time slr system using TCN for multi class classification or retrieval due to prior experiences with it.
+9. Deploy it for cross platform (actually only ui mockup made by Qwen 3.5 Plus, it generated some html files then Gemini 3.1 Pro refined)

 # Detailed Architecture implemented
 Input: (B, 15, 134)